 This behavior isn’t concerning because it doesn’t harm your cat in any way.
 At most, it will leave your cat with a dry mouth when it wakes up.
 That’s a problem quickly resolved by drinking water.

 Why Do Cats Stick Their Tongue Out When You Scratch Them?

-Some owners report seeing their cats stick their tongue out whenever they scratch or pet them.
-This response may occur for 3 different reasons:
+Some owners report seeing their cats stick their tongues out whenever they scratch or pet them.
+This response may occur for three different reasons: